60+ WordPress Market Share & CMS Statistics (2024) | Envisage

 Key Statistics

 WordPress is considered a giant among content management systems, and for good reason.
-Each year, it experiences 1 to 4% market share growth, which far exceeds smaller CMS sites like Wix and Squarespace that are also growing exponentially.
+Each year, it experiences positive market share growth, which far exceeds smaller CMS sites like Wix and Squarespace that are also growing exponentially.

-With 1.1 million new downloads every six months and over 2 million per year, WordPress is the most user-friendly and overall easiest way to build a new website.
-It offers over 54,000 plugins, 11,000 themes, and layouts to customize websites for small businesses, blogs, and eCommerce sites.
+With 1.1 million new downloads every six months, WordPress is the most user-friendly and overall easiest way to build a new website.
+It offers over 54,000 plugins, 11,000 themes, and layouts to customise websites for small businesses, blogs, and e-commerce sites.

-WordPress offers popular plugins like WooCommerce, which makes up 28% of all eCommerce sales.
-The platform makes it possible to create a website that works for your business or blog, which appeals to many people worldwide who want to share their ideas.
+WordPress offers popular plugins like WooCommerce, the platform makes it possible to create a website that works for your business or blog, which appeals to many people worldwide who want to share their ideas.

 Thanks to its versatility, WordPress has become the most popular CMS host across the world.
-It’s available in 60 languages, making it usable for people on every continent.
-In fact, in 2014, WordPress’s non-English downloads outnumbered English downloads for the first time since its creation.
+It’s available in over 260 languages, making it usable for people on every continent

 Market Share Growth

 As the most popular content management site available, WordPress powers many of the most visited websites on the internet.
 At the same time, most WordPress websites do not operate under the latest version.
-Of 455 million sites, less than 8 million have upgraded to version 5.4.
+WordPress 6.5 was released in April 2024 and was downloaded over 15 million times in one day.

 How much of the Internet is WordPress, then?
 Whether you look at the WordPress market share overall or narrow it to the top 10,000, WordPress maintains a consistent one-third of the market, varying by only 1-2%

-Because WordPress is available in 60 languages, it can be used all over the world in many different countries.
-The top 5 countries for WordPress use in 2021 are:
+Because WordPress is available in 260 languages, it can be used all over the world in many different countries.
+Here’s a list of the top 5 countries based on WordPress usage in 2024:

 • United States